What successful audience segmentation looks like

 But be careful in ascribing too much authority to your data.
 Audience segmentation requires you to make judgments about which attributes are most important and reduces customers to these weighted statistics.
 The danger is that you view each customer as a sum of parts that represents, but does not equal, the whole.
 You might view as identical two neurosurgeons who work at the same Los Angeles hospital because you disregard “extraneous” attributes that make them distinctly different, such as their willingness to prescribe new medications or try new surgical tools.
 Each customer expects the buying experience to be uniquely tailored to them, so one customer might react completely differently to your ad from the way a superficially similar customer might.
 In short, your predictions and results should align, but account for errors caused by a human element.

 Audience segmentation is a vital tool for more efficiently and effectively reaching your target audience, and healthcare marketers are beginning to realize its immense benefits.
-In fact, 88% of marketers reported seeing increased campaign performance when they personalized their ads, according to a survey from Demand Metric.
+In fact, 77 percent of email marketing ROI comes from segmented, targeted, and triggered campaigns, according to Higher Logic.

 So, over to you: How do you plan to use audience segmentation to drive your marketing efforts?